matt-dray/ghdump/README.md

 ## Purpose

-Download all of a GitHub user's repositories as zip files to a specified location and unzip them.
-Intended for archiving purposes.
+Clone all of a GitHub user's repositories, or download them as zip files to a specified location and unzip them.
+Intended for archiving purposes or setting up on a new computer.

 Works thanks to [the {gh} package](https://github.com/r-lib/gh) by Gábor Csárdi, Jenny Bryan and Hadley Wickham.